-The images used in the Open Graph meta tags for Posts and Pages are chosen in this sequence:
+The images used in the Open Graph, Rich Pin, Twitter Card, etc. meta tags are chosen in this sequence:

-- An image defined in the Post or Page NGFB Social Settings metabox Image ID or Image URL field (Pro version).
+- An image defined in the custom Social Settings metabox Image ID or Image URL field (Pro version).

 - An e-commerce product image from any supported 3rd-party plugins (Pro version).

 - A featured or attached image from NextGEN Gallery or the WordPress Media Library (featured images are selected before attached images and NextGEN Gallery v1.x images are supported in the Pro version (requires additional media integration features).

 - An image from the NextGEN Gallery ImageBrowser, in combination with an

 - A preview image from a NextGEN Gallery